 In 2024, the federal government released an update to HIPAA.
-The new HIPAA rule clarifies that health care providers are barred from giving information about a patient's lawfully provided reproductive health care to police, coroners, medical examiners, health oversight authorities, and judicial or administrative authorities unless the request for information is accompanied by a proper written attestation.
+The new HIPAA rule clarifies that health care providers are barred from giving information about a patient's lawfully provided reproductive health care to police, coroners medical examiners, health oversight authorities, and judicial or administrative authorities unless the request for information is accompanied by a proper written attestation.
 The attestation must say that the person or entity seeking the information will not use it to open a criminal or civil investigation into any person, or to try to identify any person for merely seeking, providing, obtaining, or facilitating reproductive health care.
+Selfmanaged abortion is not unlawful for abortion seekers in most states, and so health care providers and systems cannot disclose information about self-managed abortion a pregnant person did themselves if that information is sought for a prohibited purpose.
 Additionally, if abortion care - self-managed or otherwise - was provided by someone else, a provider is allowed to assume the care was provided lawfully unless 1) the patient tells them otherwise or 2) the attestation provides evidence of unlawfully provided care.
-Providers must comply with this rule beginning December 23, 2024.
-Though Texas challenged this rule in September of 2024, providers should follow current guidance unless the outcome of the case impacts enforcement.
+Mandatory compliance with this rule began on December 23, 2024.
+Though Texas and other states are challenging this rule in court, providers should follow current guidance unless the outcome of the case impacts enforcement.3